 “Homebuilding’s impact – or a lack of it in some places – is by far and away the biggest influence when it comes to inventory woes.”
 Ralph states.
 “This outweighs other explanations by a large margin.”

-Many industry experts expect that 2018 may be the year boomers finally decide to sell.
+Many industry experts state this is the year boomers finally decide to sell.

 And, if you sell real estate in Maine, New Hampshire, Montana or Vermont (the states with the largest populations of boomers), you may want to specifically target this generation.